London police deploy face scan tech, stirring privacy fears

-LONDON (AP) — London police started using facial recognition cameras on Tuesday to automatically scan for wanted people, as authorities adopt the controversial technology that has raised concerns about increased surveillance and erosion of privacy.
+LONDON (AP) — London police started using facial recognition cameras on Tuesday to automatically scan for wanted people, as authorities adopt the technology that has raised concerns about increased surveillance and erosion of privacy.

 Surveillance cameras mounted on a blue police van monitored people coming out of a shopping center in Stratford, in east London.
 Signs warned that police were using the technology to find people “wanted for serious crimes.”
 Officers stood nearby, explaining to passers-by how the system works.